awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-glue-context.md

 **`create_dynamic_frame_from_catalog(database, table_name, redshift_tmp_dir, transformation_ctx = "", push_down_predicate= "", additional_options = {}, catalog_id = None)`**

-Returns a `DynamicFrame` that is created using a catalog database and table name\.
+Returns a `DynamicFrame` that is created using a Data Catalog database and table name\.
 + `Database` – The database to read from\.
 + `table_name` – The name of the table to read from\.
 + `redshift_tmp_dir` – An Amazon Redshift temporary directory to use \(optional\)\.